Chapter 53. Security Recommendations for CloverDX Server

-Communication with system database may be unencrypted.
+The communication with a system database may be unencrypted.
 Consider encrypting the connection to system database too.

 Run CloverDX Server on HTTPS.
 If you communicate over HTTP, your data is sent unencrypted and eavesdroppers can easily see it.

 Disable the HTTP API if you do not need it.
-See Chapter 36, Simple HTTP API.
+See Simple HTTP API.

 In Data Services, put KeyStores outside a sandbox and run the service on HTTPS.
 If you have a KeyStore in a sandbox, a user with write permissions could replace it with another KeyStore.
 HTTPS Connectors.